lgeurts/lgeurts.github.io/APPLICATION_FORM.md

 ***Nice to have:***

-- You speak fluently English and additionally German, French, or Dutch
+- You speak fluently English and additionally German, French, or Dutch and possess a driving license
-- Driving license

 ***Required skills:***